Business As Usual - Our Covid-19 Notice

 Our delivery providers are working hard to deliver parcels to you within 48 hours, whilst safeguarding everyone and working in line with preventative guidance from the Public Health Authority.

-We usually attend a number of different gift fairs and shows throughout the year, but as you will be aware most of them have been cancelled.
+We usually attend a number of different gift fairs and shows throughout the year, but as you will be aware some of them have been cancelled.
 However, keep an eye out on our events calendar for those that we are still attending.
 Also, we will still be providing you with special offers and new products via our social media channels, website and emails.

 1.1 In these Conditions, unless the context otherwise requires, the following definitions shall apply: Business Day: a day (other than a Saturday, Sunday or public holiday) when the banks in the City of London are open for business.
 Company: Corincraft Ltd (company number: 03748103) whose registered office is at Unit 6 ates Green Farm Tye Hll Road Arlington BN266SH .
 Conditions: the standard terms and conditions of sale set out in this document and (unless the context otherwise requires) including any special terms and conditions agreed in writing between the Customer and the Company.
 Contract: the contract between the Company and the Customer for the sale and purchase of goods by the Customer from the Company.
 Customer: the person whose order for the Goods is accepted by the Company.
 Delivery Location: the Customer’s premises or such other location or locations as the parties may agree in writing.
 Goods: the goods which the Company is to supply in accordance with the Contract.
 Order: the Customer’s written request for goods, issued to the Company.
 Order Confirmation: a confirmatory, non-binding e-mail issued by the Company to the Customer acknowledging receipt of the Order.
 Quotation: a written quotation for goods issued to the Customer by the Company.
 Specification: any specification for the Goods, including related plans and drawings, that is agreed in writing by the Customer and the Company.
 Substitute Goods: has the meaning set out in clause 2.6.
 1.2 The headings in these Conditions are for convenience only and shall not affect their interpretation.
 1.3 References to the consent, agreement or approval of the Company and similar or equivalent expressions refer to the written consent agreement or approval of the Company acting by a duly authorised officer.